-When’s the last time you worked with paper maché?
-I actually haven’t had much experience with it, but it’s so easy to do!
-For today’s project, I first made a base structure and then applied the paper and glue mixture on top.
-Once it’s dried, paint away and you have a little piece of art!
+Don’t be discouraged if you don’t have experience working with paper mache.
+It’s super easy.
+First, you’ll make a base structure and then apply the paper mache mixture on top.
+After allowing it to dry, paint away to create your own little piece of art.
 We had fun making these cute animal faces, but you could make any shape you like!

 - Crumple newspaper into a ball and then tape it together.
 Cut two ear shapes out of your recycled cardboard to match the head.